AbhilashAynipully/plan-your-tasks/README.md

 ### Task table and task count
-  - The task table and task counter clearly display the tasks on hand for the user.
+  - The task table and task counter display the tasks in hand for the user.

    ![Table and task counter](/assets/images/table-count.png)

 ### Edit options
-  The edit option on the popup provides user with options to
+  The edit option on the popup provides users with options to

    - Highlight Task (task gets a background color of red).
      ![Highlighted Task](/assets/images/highlight.png)

    - Mark as Done (task gets a background color of green).
      ![Markdone Task](/assets/images/markdone.png)

-   - Delete Task (for user to remeove the task)
+   - Delete Task (for user to remove the task)